 We then performed calculations of the energy per particle for seven different spin asymmetries for each external magnetic field.
-In order to implement TABC, five different twist vectors have been randomly generated, and independent AFDMC calculations have been performed.
+Fve different twist vectors have been randomly generated and independent AFDMC calculations have been performed in order to implement TABC.
 The energy for each spin asymmetry is obtained by averaging over the different runs.

 The value of $J_z/N$ at which the energy is minimized can be assumed as an estimate of the spin polarization of the system in a magnetic field $b$.
 Therefore, we performed a quadratic fit on the AFDMC results and determined the energy minimum.
-Such energy value is then used in \cref{eq:1st_term,eq:2nd_term} to calculate the ground-state spin polarization $\xi(b)$.
-Uncertainties on the parameters, combined with the statistical errors from the Monte Carlo evaluation, give the total uncertainty on the susceptibility.
+Such energy value is then used in Equations (\ref{eq:1st_term}) and (\ref{eq:2nd_term}) to calculate the ground-state spin polarization $\xi(b)$.
+Uncertainties on the parameters, combined with the statistical errors from the Monte Carlo evaluation, provide the total uncertainty on the susceptibility.

-In \cref{fig4} we report, as an example, the AFDMC results for PNM at saturation density with external field of $20\,\rm MeV$ and neutrons interacting via the AV8$^{\prime}$+UIX potential.
+In Figure \ref{fig4}, we report, as an example, the AFDMC results for PNM at saturation density with external field of $20\,\rm MeV$ and neutrons interacting via the AV8$^{\prime}$ + UIX potential.
 Similar calculations have been performed at different densities, different external magnetic fields, and also for the local chiral EFT interaction.
-It is evident that the ground-state spin asymmetry of the interacting system is in general not coincident with the one predicted for a non interacting FG at the same density.
+It is evident that the ground-state spin asymmetry of the interacting system is, in general, not coincident with the one predicted for a non-interacting FG at the same density.

 The results of our QMC calculations are reported in \cref{tab:susceptibility}.
-We obtain significantly smaller spin susceptibilities compared to those from Fantoni \textit{et al.}~\cite{Fan01} for the same Hamiltonian, especially at low densities.
-This is mainly a consequence of performing our calculation at the correct ground-state spin polarization $\xi_0$ of the interacting system, rather than at the polarization predicted by the free FG.
-This is confirmed by the fact that if we compute $\chi$ at the the same values of $\xi$ as in Ref.~\cite{Fan01}, we obtain very similar predictions (see \cref{tab:susceptibility}).
+We obtain slightly different spin susceptibilities when compared to those from Fantoni et al.~\cite{Fan01} for the same Hamiltonian, especially at low densities.
+This is mainly a consequence of performing our calculation at the correct ground-state spin polarization $\xi_0$ of the interacting system, rather than at the polarization that is predicted by the free FG.
+This~is confirmed by the fact that, if we compute $\chi$ at the the same values of $\xi$ as in Ref.~\cite{Fan01}, then we obtain very similar predictions (see \cref{tab:susceptibility}).